Abenaesha/ne-news-FE/README.md

 You should implement the following functionality in your website.
 Check the lecture calendar to see when any new topics will be covered, but feel free to have a go at them beforehand as well!

+**Before moving onto the 'if time' and 'extra credit' sections of this readme, follow go to the Deployment section bellow, and then submit your code for review!
+Please send a link to both your GitHub project repository and your hosted website to your reviewer** 😀

 **As a user, I should be able to...**

 1. view a list of all articles